lawrennd/old_talks/_mlphysical/simulation.md

 \section{Related Approaches}

-\notes{While this module is mainly focussing on emulation as a route to bringing machine learning closer to the physical world, I don't want to give the impression that's the only approach.
-In particular, it's worth bearing in mind three important domains of machine learning (and statistics) that we also could have explored.}
+\notes{While this module is mainly focusing on emulation as a route to bringing machine learning closer to the physical world, I don't want to give the impression that's the only approach.
+It's worth bearing in mind three important domains of machine learning (and statistics) that we also could have explored.}

 * Probabilistic Programming
 * Approximate Bayesian Computation